CINF/PyExpLabSys/README.rst

 levels.

-PyExpLabSys is an attempt to share the Python code produced at the SurfCat section at the Technical University of Denmark (DTU).
+PyExpLabSys is an attempt to share the Python code produced at the SurfCat and Nanomade sections at the Technical University of Denmark (DTU).
 As such, the development is driven by the needs of the department, which means that different components have different levels of maturity.

 Support
 -------